Accreditation

 August 2024: Feedback from TRACS highlighted areas requiring revision.

 November 2024: TTS addressed the concerns and resubmitted the application, which was subsequently approved.
+Turner Theological Seminary is now an approved applicate with Transnational Association of Christian Colleges and Schools (TRACS).

-4. TRACS Self-Study Process
+4. TRACS Self-Study Process for Candidacy

 November 2024: Comprehensive self-study in progress.